telerik/ajax-docs/controls/rotator/functionality/load-on-demand.md

 # Load On Demand

-##

-The RadRotator supports **Load On Demand** functionality through a WebService.To enable this feature you should create a WebService that will control the displaying items and attach it to the RadRotator control.The inner property **WebServiceSettings** of the RadRotator has two properties for this purpose:
+The RadRotator supports **Load On Demand** functionality through a WebService.
+To enable this feature you should create a WebService that will control the displaying items and attach it to the RadRotator control.
+The inner property **WebServiceSettings** of the RadRotator has two properties for this purpose:

 * **Path** - sets the location of the WebService file;